google/highwayhash/README.md

 ## Build instructions

 To build with Bazel (http://bazel.io/) :
     bazel build :all -c opt --copt=-mavx2

+A simple Makefile is also provided.

 ## Modules

-sip_hash.cc is the compatible implementation of SipHash, and also provides the final reduction for sip_tree_hash. sip_tree_hash.cc is the faster but incompatible SIMD j-lanes tree hash. highway_tree_hash.cc is our new, fast AVX-2 mixing algorithm. scalar_sip_tree_hash.cc and scalar_highway_tree_hash.cc are non-SIMD versions. vec2.h contains a wrapper class for 256-bit AVX-2 vectors with 64-bit lanes. vec.h provides a similar class for 128-bit vectors. code_annotation.h defines some compiler-dependent language extensions.
+* sip_hash.cc is the compatible implementation of SipHash, and also provides the final reduction for sip_tree_hash.
+* sip_tree_hash.cc is the faster but incompatible SIMD j-lanes tree hash.
+* highway_tree_hash.cc is our new, fast AVX-2 mixing algorithm.
+* scalar_sip_tree_hash.cc and scalar_highway_tree_hash.cc are non-SIMD versions.
+* vec2.h contains a wrapper class for 256-bit AVX-2 vectors with 64-bit lanes.
+* vec.h provides a similar class for 128-bit vectors.
+* code_annotation.h defines some compiler-dependent language extensions.

 By Jan Wassenberg <jan.wassenberg@gmail.com> and Jyrki Alakuijala
 <jyrki.alakuijala@gmail.com>, 2016-03-01